Disappearance of Madeleine McCann

-Madeleine's parents continued the investigation using private detectives until Scotland Yard opened its own inquiry, Operation Grange, in 2011.
+Madeleine's parents continued the investigation using private detectives until the Metropolitan Police opened its own inquiry, Operation Grange, in 2011.
 The senior investigating officer announced that he was treating the disappearance as "a criminal act by a stranger", most likely a planned abduction or burglary gone wrong.
-In 2013, Scotland Yard released e-fit images of men they wanted to trace, including one of a man seen carrying a child toward the beach on the night Madeleine vanished.
+In 2013, the Met released e-fit images of men they wanted to trace, including one of a man seen carrying a child toward the beach on the night Madeleine vanished.
 Shortly after this, Portuguese police reopened their inquiry.
 Operation Grange was scaled back in 2015, but the remaining detectives continued to pursue a small number of inquiries described in April 2017 as significant.

-In 2020, police in the German city of Braunschweig stated there was a new suspect in Madeleine's disappearance, whom public prosecutor Hans Christian Wolters was convinced had abducted and murdered the child.
+In 2020, German authorities declared Christian Brückner their prime suspect for the abduction and murder of McCann, but charges have yet to be formalised.

-Madeleine's disappearance attracted sustained international interest and saturation coverage in the UK, reminiscent of the death of Princess Diana in 1997.
-Her parents were subjected to intense scrutiny and baseless allegations of involvement in their daughter's death, particularly in the tabloid press and on Twitter.
-In 2008 they and their travelling companions received damages and apologies from Express Newspapers, and in 2011 the McCanns testified before the Leveson Inquiry into British press misconduct, lending support to those arguing for tighter press regulation.
+Madeleine's disappearance attracted sustained press coverage both in the UK and internationally, reminiscent of the death of Diana, Princess of Wales, in 1997.
+Her parents were subjected to intense scrutiny and faced accusations of involvement in the disappearance, particularly in the tabloid press and on Twitter.
+In 2008, they and their travelling companions received damages and apologies from Express Newspapers as a result of false allegations of their involvement in Madeleine's death.
+In 2011, the McCanns testified before the Leveson Inquiry into British press misconduct, lending support to those arguing for tighter press regulation.

-People
+Background

 Madeleine McCann

-Madeleine McCann was born in Leicester and lived with her family in Rothley, Leicestershire.
+Madeleine Beth McCann was born in Leicester and lived with her family in Rothley, Leicestershire.
 At her parents' request, she was made a ward of court in England shortly after the disappearance, which gave the court statutory powers to act on her behalf.
-Police described Madeleine as blonde-haired, with blue-green eyes, a small brown spot on her left calf, and a distinctive dark strip on the iris of her right eye.
-In 2009 the McCanns released age-progressed images of how she may have looked at age six, and in 2012 Scotland Yard commissioned one of her at age nine.
+Police described Madeleine as blonde-haired with blue-green eyes, a small brown spot on her left calf, and a distinctive dark strip on the iris of her right eye.
+In 2009 the McCanns released age-progressed images of how she may have looked at age six, and in 2012 the Metropolitan Police commissioned one of her at age nine.

 Kate and Gerry McCann

 Madeleine's parents are both physicians and practising Roman Catholics.
 Kate Marie McCann, née Healy (born 1968, Huyton, near Liverpool) attended All Saints School in Anfield, then Notre Dame High School in Everton Valley, graduating in 1992 with a degree in medicine from the University of Dundee.
-She moved briefly into obstetrics and gynaecology, then anaesthetics, and finally general practice.
+She moved briefly into obstetrics and gynaecology, then anaesthetics, and later general practice.

 Gerald Patrick McCann (born 1968 in Glasgow) attended Holyrood R.C.
 Secondary School before graduating from the University of Glasgow with a BSc in physiology/sports science in 1989.
 In 1992, he qualified in medicine and in 2002 obtained his MD, also from Glasgow.
 Since 2005, he has been a consultant cardiologist at Glenfield Hospital, Leicester.
 The McCanns met in 1993 in Glasgow and were married in 1998.
-Madeleine was born in 2003 and the twins, a boy and girl, in 2005.
+Madeleine was born in 2003 and the twins, a boy and a girl, in 2005.